Skip to main content

 Intro

-Alene Taber has worked for more than 37 years in the environmental and land use profession.
-During this time she has been a practicing city planner at the City of Carson and Southern California Association of Governments (SCAG), a senior manager at the South Coast Air Quality Management District (SCAQMD), and a lawyer for the last 23 years.
-Having spent time both in government and private practice, and on the technical and legal side of issues, she provides her clients unique insights and problem solving solutions.
+Alene Taber has worked for more than 38 years in the environmental and land use profession.
+During this time she has been a practicing city planner, air agency manager, and now a lawyer for the last 24 years.
+Having spent time both in government and private practice, and on the technical and legal side of issues, she provides her clients with unique insights and problem solving solutions.

 As a city planner, she processed land use entitlements, variances, conditional use permits (CUP) and subdivision maps, drafted California Environmental Quality Act (CEQA) documents that addressed complex environmental issues, such as air pollution, groundwater contamination, odor nuisances, and explosive hazards, and wrote several ordinances regulating parking, truck maneuvering, and commercial and logistics facilities.
 She was certified by the American Institute of Certified Planners (AICP) in 1990 until 2014.
 AICP certifies professionals in the United States in the field of urban planning and certifies that the planner has a mastery of the principles, skills, knowledge, and experience determined by the organization as essential for a professional planner.

-Currently, Alene represents clients before planning commissions, city councils, administrative hearing boards, and local agency formation commissions on land development and environmental matters.
-She has experience litigating in federal and state court both at the trial and appellate levels.
+Currently, Alene represents clients before planning commissions, city councils, and administrative hearing boards on land development and environmental matters.
+She has significant experience litigating in federal and state court both at the trial and appellate levels.
 She is admitted to practice law before all of the courts of the State of California, the U.S. Supreme Court, the Ninth and the District of Columbia Circuit Courts of Appeal, all federal District Courts in California, and the U.S. Bankruptcy Court for the Southern District of California.

 Alene assists clients with the following types of cases:

-- Air quality compliance including assisting with resolving notices of violation and permitting issues, regulatory compliance, obtaining variances from the hearing board, and defending against orders for abatement.
-Alene works with all of the air districts in California including SCAQMD, Bay Area Air Quality Management District (BAAQMD), San Diego County Air Pollution Control District (SCAPCD), and San Joaquin Valley Air Pollution Control District (SJVAPCD).
+• Air quality compliance including resolving notices of violation and permitting issues, regulatory compliance, obtaining variances from the hearing board, and defending against orders for abatement.

-- Permitting for electric vehicle (EV) and truck charging and hydrogen stations.
+• Permitting for electric vehicle (EV) and truck charging and hydrogen stations, as well as compliance with the California Air Resources Board (CARB) clean vehicle and fleet rules.

 Alene is a co-chair of the Los Angeles County Business Federal (Bizfed) CARB/SCAQMD Committee, and a member of the Bizfed Institute, the California Construction and Industrial Materials Association (CalCIMA) and the Construction Management Association of America (CMAA).